angelsolaorbaiceta/inkfem/io/README.md

 Then go the definition sections:

-- `nodes`: define the structure nodes, referred by id
+- `nodes`: the structure nodes, referred by id
-- `sections`: define the element's sections, referred by name
+- `sections`: the element's sections, referred by name
-- `materials`: define the element's materials, referred by name
+- `materials`: the element's materials, referred by name
-- `loads`: define the loads applied to the nodes and elements
+- `loads`: the loads applied to the nodes and elements
-- `elements`: define the structure elements, referred by id
+- `bars`: the structure bars (linear resistant elements), referred by id

-The only order restriction is that the `elements` section must appear last.
+The only order restriction is that the `bars` section must appear last.
 The other three sections can appear in any order.

 ## The Nodes